 NG = No grade

-All Wake Tech campuses provide numerous Workforce Continuing Education courses and services.
+All Wake Tech campuses provide numerous Workforce Development courses and services.
 Other classes are conducted in surrounding communities or within a particular business or industry in Wake County.
 Almost any course can and will be organized in other areas of the county when a sufficient number of citizens indicate an interest in having a class brought to a particular location, provided that there's an instructor and suitable facility.

 Site locations and abbreviations can be found at online.